DGI-Grinnell/grinnell-theme/README.txt

 Grinnell theme
 ==============

-D6 Zen sub-theme for Grinnell.
+D6 Fusion sub-theme for Grinnell.

 Instructions:
 -------------

-- download and enable zen 6.x-2.1 or later
+- download and enable fusion 6.x-1.13 or later
 - navigate to the themes folder and do
 - git clone https://github.com/DGI-GRINNELL/grinnell-theme.git
 - mv grinnell-theme grinnell